Anifowak/HackBio-Biocoding-Internship/Stage 0/README.md

 - [Discipline]
 - [Preferred programming language]

-Functions, loops, conditionals or any complex concepts were not used in the organization.
+Functions, loops, conditionals or any other complex concepts were not used in the organization at this early stages.
 The code include a final print statement that prints the organized output in a logical and understandable way.